lytedev/deno-netlify-ddns/readme.md

       }
     }

-This would configure the server such that a request with HTTP Basic auth credentials like `daniel_flanagan_home:password_1`
+This would configure the server such that a request with HTTP Basic auth credentials like `daniel_flanagan_home:password_1` would setup A or AAAA DNS entries for the mapped subdomains using the address of the client.

 # Client Usage